10 Best Herbal Teas For Bitter Taste In Mouth

 urtica dioica tea

-Urtica dioica, commonly known as stinging nettle, is a versatile herb often used in herbal teas to address a bitter taste in the mouth.
+Urtica dioica, commonly known as stinging nettle, is a versatile herb that can be used to make a herbal tea known for its earthy and slightly bitter taste.